nextflow-io/nextflow/README.md

 Rationale
 ---------

-With the arise of big data, techniques to process and run experiments on large datasets are increasingly necessary.
+With the arise of big data, techniques to analyse and run experiments on large datasets are increasingly necessary.

 Parallelization and distributed computing are the best ways to tackle this kind of problem, but the tools commonly available to the bioinformaticians community, traditionally lack good support for these techniques, or provide a model that fits